elidoran/node-buffed/README.md

 // 6a. get class
 var Buffed = require('buffed').Buffed

-// 6b. create an instance as a source (has a string) (can be a sink, too) var source = new Buffed(buffer)
+// 6b. create an instance as a source (has a buffer) (can be a sink, too) var source = new Buffed(buffer)

-// 6c. create an instance as a sink (no string) var sink = new Buffed
+// 6c. create an instance as a sink (no buffer) var sink = new Buffed

-// Reset buffed instance with new string
+// Reset buffed instance with new buffer

 // 7a. create a buffed instance
 var buffed = require('buffed')(buffer)